nykadamec/Groqchat/README.md

 A: Make sure you're serving over HTTPS or localhost.

 **Q: Images not uploading?**
-A: Check file size limits and supported formats (JPG, PNG, GIF).
+A: Check file size limits (max 5MB) and supported formats (JPG, PNG, GIF).

+**Q: Toggle switch not working?**
+A: The green toggle controls message streaming.
+Make sure your browser supports modern CSS.

+**Q: Chat rename/delete buttons not visible?**
+A: Hover over chat items in the sidebar to reveal the action buttons.

+**Q: Dark theme not applying correctly?**
+A: Try refreshing the page or clearing browser cache.
+The app supports light, dark, and AMOLED themes.

 ### Browser Support
 - ✅ Chrome 90+